jump-dev/MathOptInterface.jl/docs/src/tutorials/implementing.md

 ### Unsupported constraints at runtime

-In some cases, your solver may support a particular type of constraint (e.g., quadratic constraints), but only if the data meets some condition (e.g., it is convex).
+In some cases, your solver may support a particular type of constraint (for example, quadratic constraints), but only if the data meets some condition (for example, it is convex).

 In this case, declare that you `support` the constraint, and throw [`AddConstraintNotAllowed`](@ref).